demisto/content/Misc/reputations_CHANGELOG.md

 ## [Unreleased]
-- The **CVE CVSS Score** indicator type is only available in Demisto version 4.5.x and earlier.
+The **CVE CVSS Score** indicator type is only available in Demisto version 4.5.x and earlier.
-- Added toVersion 5.4.9 to the old domain indicator

 ## [19.11.1] - 2019-11-26
 Added support to identify URLs and domains prefixed with 'http:' or 'http:\\'.